monstronauts/unity-project-guidelines/README.md

 ## Learning Resources

-This sections contains links to tutorials, videos, and other learning materials to help familiarize yourself with C# and Unity concepts.
+This section contains links to tutorials, videos, and other learning materials to help familiarize yourself with C# and Unity concepts.

 Skip to the [Learning Resources](RESOURCES.md)